simllll/cordova-plugin-firebase-dynamiclinks/README.md

 # cordova-plugin-firebase-dynamiclinks<br>[![NPM version][npm-version]][npm-url] [![NPM downloads][npm-downloads]][npm-url]
 > Cordova plugin for [Firebase Invites](https://firebase.google.com/docs/invites/) and [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links/)

+ This version adds support for "logEvent" and firebase analytics in general.

 ## Installation

-    cordova plugin add cordova-plugin-firebase-dynamiclinks --save --variable APP_DOMAIN="example.com" --variable APP_PATH="/"
+    cordova plugin add https://github.com/simllll/cordova-plugin-firebase-dynamiclinks --save --variable APP_DOMAIN="example.com" --variable APP_PATH="/" --variable REVERSED_CLIENT_ID="reversed client id"

 Variables `APP_DOMAIN` and `APP_PATH` specify web URL where your app will start an activity to handle the link.
 They also used to setup support for [App Indexing](https://firebase.google.com/docs/app-indexing/).
+Additionally provide an Reversed Client Id (see GoogleSerice-Info.plist).

+Verify that GoogleService-Info.plist has follwoing attributes, if not add them:
+TRACKING_ID (get it from google analytics)
+API_KEY (get from https://console.developers.google.com/apis/credentials)
+optional: IS_APP_INVITE_ENABLED to false (in case you have not enabled it in firebase)

 Go to firebase console and export `google-services.json` and `GoogleService-Info.plist`.
 Put those files into the root of your cordova app folder.

 ## Supported Platforms

 - iOS
-- Android
+- Android (logEvent not implemented)

 ## Methods